harryxp/Agrippa/README.md

 - MortgageCalc: compute your monthly payment and amortization.
 - OnlineSearch: web at your fingertips.
 - Snippets: search \& recall pieces of text.
+- TaskList: list currently configured tasks and their keywords.
 - [File System plugins]
     - LinuxFileSearch: search \& open files on Linux.
     - MacAppSearch: search \& open applications on Mac.